 I base that last statement on Viacom’s performance in the last global financial crisis.
 Advertising revenue dropped a bit, as you’d expect, though the company-wide headline figures held up well.
 Furthermore, we are still in an election year here.
 That means political advertising dollars will hopefully provide a positive bump to revenue.

-On the face of it those figures make Viacom’s finances look at bit precarious.
+Those figures appear to make Viacom’s finances look at bit precarious.
 On the plus side, it has a $3,500m untapped credit facility that doesn’t mature until 2025.
-Now, this credit facility requires ViacomCBS’s net debt-to-EBITDA ratio to clock in at less than 4.5x over a trailing twelve month period.
-Quick math puts EBITDA at around the $5,000m last year, so the company has plenty of headroom on that basis.
+Now, this credit facility requires ViacomCBS’s net debt to clock in at less than 4.5x EBITDA over a trailing-twelve-month period.
+Quick math puts EBITDA at around $5,000m last year, so the company has plenty of headroom on that basis.

 This is where is gets really interesting.
 Right now the stock trades at an absurd 3x forward profit estimates.
 Now, that valuation obviously doesn’t take into account two things.
-Most obviously the COVID-19 situation puts most of corporate America’s earnings estimates into the dustbin.
-Secondly, the price-to-earnings valuation ignores the aforementioned debt situation.
+Firstly and most obviously, the COVID-19 situation puts most of corporate America’s earnings estimates into the dustbin.
+Secondly, the price-to-earnings valuation ignores the net debt load.

-On the first point, COVID-19, there’s not much to say except that it will pass eventually.
-By its nature, I don’t see how it can have an impact, as bad as it may well be, for more than a few quarters.
+On the first point, there’s not much to say about COVID except that it will pass eventually.
+By its nature I don’t see how it can have an impact, as bad as it may well be, for more than a few quarters.
 When it does pass, you have a business pumping out over five bucks a share in profit versus a current share price of around $16.

-Here’s the thing – the stock was over $35 per share just a month ago.
-At the start of the year it was over the $42.
+Here’s the thing.
+The stock traded over the $35 mark just a month ago.
+It was over $42 at the start of the year.
 Right now?
 It trades for around $16, actually up 45% compared to two days ago.
-It closed at just over $11 per share on Monday.
+It closed at just over the $11 per share mark on Monday.
 Although it may prove a volatile journey, my guess is that ViacomCBS stock sees its earlier-2020 levels again in the relatively near future.